 From a very young age Frank loved theatre.
 He loved watching live shows.
 He was intuitive beyond his years, loving plays and TV dramas that we never thought he’d understand or sit through.
 He was often the youngest person in the theatre but always one of the most engaged.

-In April 2016, just as Frank was looking forward to the next phase in his life at secondary school, our world collapsed when he was diagnosed with Ewing sarcoma, a rare form of bone cancer.
+In April 2016, just as Frank was looking forward to the next phase in his life at secondary school, our world collapsed when he was diagnosed with Ewing sarcoma, a form of bone cancer.
 He was just 11 years old.

-The next 12 months was tougher for him than anything we could ever have imagined: 14 exhausting cycles of chemotherapy, 2 months of proton therapy in the US and an horrific 8 hour operation to remove the tumour and a substantial part of his pelvis.
+The next 12 months was tougher for Frank than anything we could ever have imagined: 14 exhausting cycles of chemotherapy, 2 months of proton therapy in the US and an horrific 8 hour operation to remove the tumour and a substantial part of his pelvis.

 We knew we had to be strong for Frank but it worked the other way round too.
 His positivity, resilience and amazing character kept us all going through some very tough times.